 Application deadline: September 1 with “Completed” status.

-Each completed and verified application is reviewed by the PA Program admission’s committee to evaluate a student’s qualifications for admission.
-Preference for interview invitation is given to students with: higher cumulative and BCP GPAs, higher Jr/senior/grad GPA, more direct patient care hours, a higher quality of patient care hours, higher shadowing hours (and higher number of different specialties shadowed), higher quality personal statements, stronger professional references, stronger mission match, Franklin College alumni, and presence of special status (from medically underserved areas in Indiana as designated by the Indiana State Department of Health, underrepresented in medicine as determined by the American Academy of Medical Colleges or are former/current military).
-Franklin College students or recent graduates (<5 years) who met all the standards for admission and have a BCP of 3.4 or higher will be granted automatic invitation to interview.
-Qualified applicants are invited to an on-campus interview which will assess knowledge of the PA profession and PA education, communication and interpersonal skills, self-reflection, and commitment to the mission of the PA program.
+The program gives preference to applicants with: higher cumulative and BCP GPAs, higher Junior/Senior/Grad GPA, more direct patient care hours, a higher quality of patient care hours, higher shadowing hours (and higher number of different specialties shadowed), higher quality personal statements, stronger professional references, stronger mission match, Franklin College alumni, and presence of special status (from medically underserved areas in Indiana as designated by the Indiana State Department of Health, or are former/current military).
+Additionally, Franklin College students or recent graduates (<5 years) who met all the standards for admission and have a BCP of 3.4 or higher will be granted automatic invitation to interview.
+Furthermore, Franklin College students are eligible to apply their junior year for early admission.

 At the end of each interview session, applicants will be notified of admission decisions (accept, wait-list, denial) within 2 weeks of their on-campus interview.
 The PA program admits on a rolling basis.
 Preference for admission to the program is given to interviewed applicants that best demonstrate knowledge of the PA profession, strong communication and interpersonal skills, and a strong commitment to the mission of the PA program.